Diffraction by Circular and Triangular Apertures as a Diagnostic Tool of Twisted Matter Waves: Introduction

 Our main results are: (i) a unified, symmetry-based explanation of the triangular far-field pattern with explicit dependencies on the sign and magnitude of $\ell$; (ii) compact design rules and scalings with wavelength, aperture size, and propagation distance for forming a clear far-field lattice; (iii) a circular-aperture benchmark that confirms insensitivity to $\mathrm{sign}(\ell)$ while quantifying the residual $|\ell|$-dependence; and (iv) validation of robustness for realistic LG packets—including dispersive ion beams—by cross-checking analytics against direct Kirchhoff evaluation and split-step simulations.

-The paper is organized as follows. \textit{Theory and Methods} introduces the Kirchhoff–Fresnel formalism and the Fraunhofer mapping, defines Bessel and LG incident states, and analyzes the triangular mask. \textit{Numerical implementation} details the paraxial FFT propagator, aperture modeling, and count-rate normalization. \textit{Results} present (i) a circular-aperture benchmark, (ii) triangular diffraction for electrons with $z$-scans and energy scaling, (iii) Bessel vs.\ LG comparisons, and (iv) ion cases. \textit{Design rules and feasibility} collects practical criteria (far-field condition, lattice pitch, detector resolution, and event-rate estimates).
-We conclude with limitations and outlook.
+The paper is organized as follows.
+Section~\ref{sec:theory} introduces the Kirchhoff–Fresnel formalism and the Fraunhofer mapping, defines Bessel and LG incident states, and analyzes the triangular mask.
+Section~\ref{sec:numerics} details the paraxial FFT propagator, aperture modeling, and count-rate normalization.
+Section~\ref{sec:results} present (i) a circular-aperture benchmark, (ii) triangular diffraction for electrons with $z$-scans and energy scaling up to moderately relativistic, (iii) Bessel vs.\ LG comparisons, and (iv) ion cases.
+Section~\ref{sec:feasibility} collects practical criteria (far-field condition, lattice pitch, detector resolution, and event-rate estimates).
+Sections ~\ref{sec:discussion}-~\ref{sec:conclusion} conclude our work with limitations and outlook.